p0n1/tari-university/src/merged-mining/steady-state-analysis/multi_pow.md

 ### Bitcoin Difficulty Algorithm

+#### Target

+The taget is a 256-bit number that all Bitcoin clients chare.
+TheSHA_256 hash of a cblock's header must be lower than or equal to the current target for the block to be accepted by the network.
+The lower the target, the more difficult it is to generate a block.

+Block generation is not a long, set problem, instead it is similar to a lottery.
+Each hash results in a random number in the range of 0 to 256-bit.
+If the hash is below the target, then the block has been won, if not, the nonce is incremented and the guessing process continues.

+For reasons of stability and low latency in transactions, the network tries to produce one block every 10 minutes.
+Every 2016 blocks, every Bitcoin client ompares the actual time it took to generate these blocks with the two week goal and modifies the target by percentage difference.
+This makes the proof-of-work problem more or less difficult.

 The bitcoin network has a global block difficulty.
 Valid block must have a hash below this target.
 Mining pools also have a pool-specific share difficulty setting a lower linit for shares. [[9]],[[10]]

 Difficulty changes every 2016 blocks.
 This is calculated using the following formula: